lfabbri98/JAMK-simulator/README.md

 ## Usage

+Before starting the simulation be sure to fill configuration file *config.txt* which is store in the same folder of the program.
+Be also sure to have installed all dependencies.

 To start the program simply run file **main.py**.
 **Attention!
 All parameters must be integers.
 The program is provided of a control on user input.
 Be aware that non-integer parameters have no physical meaning.**